Trump's return - investment boom or inflationary timebomb?

 So, where does that leave us in terms of portfolio allocations?
 While at first sight Trump’s tariff policy seems set to benefit US firms at the expense of non-US firms, the positive equity market response in Mexico and ASEAN show that it still pays to hold a portfolio that is diversified across multiple regions – in the event that one region is negatively impacted this can be balanced by positive impacts to other regions.
 Additionally, it has paid, and is likely to continue to pay, to diversify US equity allocations out from the largest companies in the S&P 500 – to that end our Managed portfolios maintain a direct allocation to mid and smaller sized US companies.

-As the investment landscape becomes increasingly complex the benefits of a portfolio constructed by investment professionals and run by experienced managers increase – please contact your advisor to discuss how a risk appropriate portfolio can be constructed for you.
+As the investment landscape becomes increasingly complex the benefits of a portfolio constructed by investment professionals and run by experienced managers increase – please contact your adviser to discuss how a risk appropriate portfolio can be constructed for you.

 Arrange your free initial consultation